Customer: Wellington Water

 Location: Wellington, New Zealand

-McConnell Dowell was awarded by Wellington Water to deliver the Barber Grove to Seaview Wastewater Treatment Plant Pipe Duplication Project.
+Wellington Water awarded McConnell Dowell the Barber Grove to Seaview Wastewater Treatment Plant Pipe Duplication Project.

 During the design phase, an area of geotechnically stable ground was identified as more resilient in a seismic event.
 Targeting this zone for the pipe installation resulted in the depth of the pipeline ranging from between 2.5 metres and nine metres below ground level.
 A high-water table across the site meant the temporary works along the alignment was extensive to ensure a safe and productive site.
 As one of the main arterial traffic routes in the region the local council was involved early on in the Early Contractor Involvement (ECI) phase to ensure works could progress while maintaining traffic flow at all times.